codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 caption="Trigger options for PR comments" max-width="50%"
 %}

+### Support for building pull requests from forks

+By default, the Git trigger works for events coming from your personal repository.
+You can also use triggers from events that are coming from forks.
+This is a very useful feature for open source projects, as it allows you to run your own unit tests and other checks against a new feature *before* actually merging it in your repo.

+To enable this behavior:

+* Toggle the *support pull request events from forks* switch
+* Select *Pull request comment added (restricted)*
 * In the *pr comment* field enter a custom string (accepts regex)

 Then once a contributor creates a fork of your repository and submits a pull request, you can review the code and then add a comment on your own that matches the PR comment expression.